THANK YOU TO OUR MAJOR SEASON SPONSORS!

-Rochester Opera House, a not-for-profit organization, presents a full performance season of shows for adults, families, students and teens as well as four sessions of Summer Theatre Camp and the Summer Picnic Series.
-With the floor leveled, the theatre transforms into a dance club or a nightclub with cocktail seating for a series of Broadway musicals.
-Since 1998, thousands of theatre patrons have traveled to this historic theatre from over five-hundred cities and town in New England and beyond.
+Rochester Opera House, a not-for-profit organization, presents a full performance season of shows for adults, families, students and teens.
+Built within City Hall in 1908, this historic theatre is only remaining theatre with a mechanism that lowers/levels the orchestra floor.
+With the floor leveled, the theatre transforms into a dance/night club with cabaret seating for Broadway musicals and Dance Parties.
+Thousands of theatre patrons travel to the Rochester Opera House from over six-hundred cities and towns in New England and beyond.

 Our mission is to fill our patrons' hearts and souls with joy through entertaining, enlightening and educational programming developed with an Arts for All philosophy and to preserve our historic theatre as a cherished legacy for our children and grandchildren.
-Vision:

 Our vision is to continue to grow as a premier regional performing arts venue, to offer our stage for community events and to shine as our community's most precious jewel, while positively impacting the lives of our patrons and the economic health of our downtown.

 Concerts and performances by acclaimed international and national artists as well as professional, regional and local artists.
 Past shows include LeAnn Rimes, Southside Johnny and the Asbury Jukes, Pink Floyd tribute The Machine, Natalie MacMaster, Asleep At The Wheel, Crystal Gayle, Comedian Bob Marley, Little Feat’s Bill Bayne with Truffle, Motor City Fever, The Grateful Dead’s Vince Welnick, and The Corvettes Doo Wop Revue.